OECD urges ECB to buy euro zone assets to revive economy

+One of the bank' hawks, Joerg Asmussen, said separately that more action was possible, but only if deemed necessary.

-The Paris-based Organization for Economic Cooperation and Development (OECD) called on the ECB to emulate U.S.-style quantitative easing (QE) to help the single currency area avoid a Japanese-style deflationary spiral.
+The Paris-based Organisation for Economic Cooperation and Development (OECD) called on the ECB to emulate U.S.-style quantitative easing (QE) to help the single currency area avoid a Japanese-style deflationary spiral.

-The ECB's vice-president, Vitor Constancio, said the bank had discussed the possibility of QE but not in detail, and no technical planning work had taken place.

-"All those instruments are on the table ... but no decisions, we did what we did and that's it," he said, referring to a November 7 decision to cut the bank's key interest rate to a record low of 0.25 percent.

 "Risks of deflation may be slowly increasing," OECD chief economist Pier Carlo Padoan told Reuters.
 "The ECB must be very careful and be prepared to use even non-conventional measures to beat any risk of deflation becoming permanent."

-Inflation in the 17-nation euro zone fell to its lowest in nearly four years at just 0.7 percent in October, prompting the latest rate cut.
+Inflation in the 17-nation euro zone fell to its lowest in nearly four years at just 0.7 percent in October, prompting the ECB to cut its key interest rate to a record low 0.25 percent this month.
 The euro zone economy is struggling to recover from its longest ever recession which ended in mid-year.

 "If the situation in inflation requires it, we can act again and one of the possible measures would be to use the so-called negative deposit rate," he told public broadcaster ORF.